ezClocker

 2. Disclaimers

-According to experts, it is important to write that your handbook is not a contract.
+The handbook is not a contract.
 For example, you can say, “This handbook is not a contract, express or implied, nor does it guarantee employment for any specific length of time.
 Although we hope our employment relationship will be long term, either the Company or you can end the relationship at any time, with or without notice, with or without reason, to the extent allowed by law.”

 3. Legal Policies